Skip to content

 Arkansas Corn and Grain Sorghum Board

-The Arkansas Corn and Grain Sorghum Board consists of 7 corn and/or grain sorghum producers, nominated by industry organizations (2 Riceland, 2 Ag Council and 3 Arkansas Farm Bureau Federation) and appointed by the Governor.
+The Arkansas Corn and Grain Sorghum Board consists of 7 corn and/or grain sorghum producers, appointed by the governor and confirmed by the senate.
 Terms last two years, and while members contribute many hours of their time administering the program, they serve without pay.

 Meet Our Board Members